0b1100100/0b1100100/README.md

 ---

-### :man_technologist: About Me :
+### Hi there 👋

-- I am a Full Stack Developer from Siberia.
+- I am a Full Stack Developer from Siberia 👨‍💻

 - I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- Exploring Technical Content Writing.
+- Exploring Technical Content Writing 📃

-- In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- You can find me on [Telegram](https://t.me/0b1100100)

 ---